 - Bladex may be owned, directly or indirectly, by, or have shareholders which are, central banks, multilateral development banks or other persons which may be the current or future target of Sanctions.
-Importantly, no SDN or blocked person currently has any operational or management role in the Bank, or has any authority to negotiate on behalf of the Bank or make binding commitments on behalf of the Bank. - Bladex may maintain counterparties that are organized in, located in or otherwise do business in jurisdictions which may or whose government may be the target of Sanctions.
+Importantly, as of date of this annual report, no SDN or blocked person currently has any operational or management role in the Bank, or has any authority to negotiate on behalf of the Bank or make binding commitments on behalf of the Bank. - Bladex may maintain counterparties that are organized in, located in or otherwise do business in jurisdictions which may or whose government may be the target of Sanctions.